aaspeel/Min-L2-Consistent/README.md

 ~~~~
 python3 main_plot.py
 ~~~~
-this will plot the results and save them in the folver `simulation_results/`.
+this will plot the results and save them in the folder `simulation_results/`.

 ## Appendix
 The script `main_simulation.py` relies on